udexon/Metashellet/README.md

 We provide training on Metashellet to achieve the following:

-    a. provide the necessary skills to recruited programmers to work together to develop free and open source software (FOSS) using metashellet methodology.
+- provide the necessary skills to recruited programmers to work together to develop free and open source software (FOSS) using metashellet methodology.

-    b.
-Metashellet provides a simple programming language based on Forth that can be targeted to non-programmers from 5 years old to 75 years old, revolutionizing education in programming and mathematics.
+- Metashellet provides a simple programming language based on Forth, perhaps as easy as Microsoft Excel, that can be targeted to non-programmers from 5 years old to 75 years old, revolutionizing education in programming and mathematics.

-Emphasize:
-- as easy as Excel,
 - everyone learn one word at a time, build cloudless computing,
 - free software revolution 2.0, clone MAGAF, owned by everyone,
 - absolute privacy via ID-less transactions.